blackbaud/skyux/CONTRIBUTING.md

 ### Request a final review

 1. Before requesting a final review, [squash all commits on your feature branch into one](#squashing-all-commits-into-one).
 This will consolidate all your work and include a well-formed commit message to be used in the changelog.
-1. After pushing the squashed commits, mention the `@blackbaud/skyux-maintainers` to review the complete contribution.
+1. Mention the `@blackbaud/skyux-maintainers` team to review the complete contribution.
 We review the implementation, testing, functionality, styling, localization, and accessibility.

-#### Addressing review feedback
+#### Address review feedback

 1. Make required changes to the source code.
 1. Rerun all test suites.